swyxio/swyxdotio/content/talks/talks2019/jamstack-skeptic-allthingsopen.md

 ---
-title: A Skeptic's Intro to the JAMstack
+title: A Skeptic's Intro to the JAMstack (All Things Open)
 slug: jamstack-skeptic
 topic: JAMstack
 venues: All Things Open